Customer Pain Points: What They Are + How They Can Help Drive B2B Sales

 So, how can you hone in on what’s actually causing problems for your customers?
 Let’s discuss 9 specific steps you can take to learn more about your customers’ pain points.

-Don’t get me wrong: sales metrics can tell you a lot about your prospects and customers.
-But not everything.
+Don’t get me wrong: sales metrics can tell you a lot about your prospects and customers and so can qualitative market research.
+But these data-driven approaches can't tell you everything.

 That’s why real customer research must involve having real, honest conversations with customers.
 This is qualitative research that digs deeper than what metrics like usage, conversion rates, or revenue can tell you.